Trump Urged To Ease ‘Unconscionable’ Policy On Detaining Pregnant Migrants

 — The Hill (@thehill) April 8, 2019

 The request comes not long after after a Honduran woman delivered a stillborn boy at an immigration detention center in Texas back in February.
-Per The Hill, the ICE claims that 28 women might have experienced a miscarriage either before or while in ICE custody over the last two years.
+Per The Hill, ICE claims that 28 women might have experienced a miscarriage either before, or while, in ICE custody over the last two years.

-As of March 2018, the Trump administration halted the presumptive release of pregnant women.
-The ICE states that releases are determined based on a case-by-case assessment of custody that takes “special factors into consideration.”
+As of March of 2018, the Trump administration halted the presumptive release of pregnant women.
+ICE officials state that releases are determined based on a case-by-case assessment of custody that takes “special factors into consideration.”

-The letter also presented questions and requested documentation from both the ICE and CBP regarding how many pregnant women are currently detained, how long they have been detained, and the nature of the care provided to them.
-The letter mirrors another sent to the ICE in 2018 that opposed the Trump administration’s decision to end presumptive release.
+The letter also presented questions and requested documentation from both ICE and CBP representatives regarding how many pregnant women are currently detained, how long they have been detained, and the nature of the care provided to them.
+The letter mirrors another sent to ICE in 2018, one that opposed the Trump administration’s decision to end presumptive release.

 Per The Guardian, the Trump administration’s preliminary budget proposal is bad news for pregnant women in the U.S. — it slashes $3.5 billion in funding for the Women, Infants, and Children (WIC) nutrition program over the next decade.
-The purpose of the WCI is to serve more than 8 million pregnant women and low-income children.
-It is reported to improve the children’s health and improve their educational outcomes.
+The purpose of the WIC is to serve more than 8 million pregnant women and low-income children.
+It is reported to improve the children’s health and to improve their educational outcomes.